odysseyofpigs/logger/README.md

 # TODO

-* Create function that reads out information from log.db files and writes them to easily readable text files for storage or some other operation.
 * Create a soft link file for the application.
 This requires rewrite of database reading and writing funcitons within the program.
 * Implement a library that provides search functionality, Then delete functionality.